Leander99-afk/Sales-SQL-Analysis/README.md

 ## Key Insights

-* Customer C003 generated the highest revenue (\~305k)
+- Rohan Mehta is the highest revenue-generating customer (~305k)
-* Top 5 customers contribute a major portion of total sales
+- Top 5 customers contribute a significant share of total revenue
-* Revenue distribution shows dependency on high-value customers
+- Revenue is concentrated among a few high-value customers
-* Opportunity to improve engagement for mid and low-tier customers
+- Opportunity exists to increase revenue by targeting mid-tier customers

 ## Resume Bullet